theodore-dream/wandb-terraform-demo/README.md

-# wandb Terraform GCP Demo
+# wandb gcp demo using terraform
 Demo of terraform deployment of wandb platform on GCP

 ## Overview